sama1mansn/greenfield-docs/docs/api-sdk/sdk-go.md

 #### Func New

+`New` function instantiate greenfield chain with chain info, account info and options. endpoint indicates the rpc address of greenfield

 ```go
 func New(chainID string, endpoint string, option Option) (Client, error)
 ```

-New - instantiate greenfield chain with chain info, account info and options. endpoint indicates the rpc address of greenfield

 #### Type CrossChain